 Bag limit means the maximum number of animals of any one game species a person may take.
 Bag limits are assigned by unit or portions of units.
-A bag limit applies to a regulatory year (July 1-June 30) unless otherwise specified.
+A bag limit applies to a regulatory year (July 1-June 30) unless otherwise specified, and includes animals taken for any purpose, including subsistence.